 All Hollows Eve and Fall Kama

-an Article by Rebecca Barry
+an Story by Rebecca Barry

 If there is a month for me that represents kama, it is October.
 I love this month!
 Each day I get up and walk down the tree-lined streets and it is so luminous and yellow and vibrant.
 And yesterday I was standing in the window at the coffee shop looking out at the stream as it tumbled along, with orange and red leaves running just beneath the surface like wild salmon, and I thought, how lucky we are that there’s water all around us, singing constantly, even in winter, when it is just a whisper beneath the ice.